 From the start, you will be encouraged to think of your work in a professional context.
 As you build technical and problem-solving skills in your major, you'll be encouraged to explore across disciplines.
 You’ll establish and refine standards of quality for your artwork, and learn to communicate effectively about your ideas and projects.

-Students begin their career in our Foundation program, designed to introduce students to all of our highly selective majors while building the skills necessary to be successful in any discipline.
-This ensures that you’re learning the skills that will be most beneficial to your development as an artist and positions you for success when you apply for a major in the spring semester of your first year at CIA.
+Students begin their career in our Foundation program, designed to introduce students to all of our majors while building the skills necessary to be successful in any discipline.
+This ensures that you’re learning the skills that will be most beneficial to your development as an artist and positions you for success for your major.

 In your major, you’ll learn from world-class faculty who are leaders in their fields.
 You’ll gain real-world experience working on real-world projects.
 You’ll learn to think critically about the work you’re making.
 And you’ll learn to communicate your ideas so that you can collaborate with others to create work that makes a difference in the world.